BinomialLLC/basis_universal/README.md

 7. **XUASTC LDR 4x4-12x12 ("GPU Photo LDR/SDR")**: Supercompressed ASTC with **Weight Grid DCT**, supporting all 14 standard ASTC block sizes.
 Bitrates range from approximately 0.3–5.7 bpp, depending on content, profile, block size, windowed RDO, and Weight Grid DCT quality settings.
 Typical XUASTC LDR 4×4 (**8 bpp in memory**) transmission/on-disk bitrate with Weight Grid DCT (where it is least effective) is **1.15–3.5 bpp (typical ≈2.25 bpp)**, with larger block sizes achieving even lower usable bitrates, down to approximately 0.3 bpp.

-XUASTC LDR (any block size) can be used to distribute adaptively deblocked BC7 texture content.
-Using the larger XUASTC block sizes, such as 6x6 or 8x6, you can distribute content destined for BC7 at .35-1.5 bpp, and cache the transcoded BC7 results on a modern Gen 4 or 5 (10+ GB/sec.)
-SSD.

 Supports three profiles: context-based range/arithmetic coding (for higher compression ratios), Zstd (for faster and simpler transcoding), or a hybrid profile using both approaches.
 Transcodable to all other supported LDR texture formats, including fully featured (all 8 modes, all dual-plane channel configurations, all mode settings) BC7.
 Certain common block sizes (4×4, 6×6, and 8×6) have specializations for particularly fast transcoding directly to BC7, bypassing analytical BC7 encoding (using [bc7f](https://github.com/BinomialLLC/basis_universal/wiki/Transcoder-Internals-%E2%80%90-Analytical-Real%E2%80%90Time-Encoders)) entirely for the most common ASTC configurations (solid color and single-subset CEMs).

 Weight Grid DCT can be disabled; however, supercompression remains available with optional, configurable windowed RDO.
 Compatible with all major image and texture content types, including photographic images, lightmaps, albedo/specular textures, various types of normal maps, luminance-only maps, and geospatial mapping signals.

 Supports adaptive deblocking when transcoding from larger block sizes; this can be disabled using a transcoder flag.

+One interesting use of XUASTC LDR which works with any of the 14 block sizes: the efficient distribution of texture content compressed to very low bitrates vs. older systems, resulting in game changing download time reductions.
+Using the larger XUASTC block sizes with adaptive deblocking, such as 6x6, 8x6 or 10x6, a developer can distribute texture and image content destined for BC7 at .35-1.5 bpp, and cache the transcoded BC7 data on a modern Gen 4 or 5 (10+ GB/sec.)
+SSD.

 XUASTC LDR supports the following ASTC configurations: L/LA/RGB/RGBA CEMs; base+scale or RGB/RGBA direct; base+offset CEMs; Blue Contraction encoding; 1–3 subsets; all partition patterns; and single- or dual-plane modes.
 Here is the [XUASTC LDR specification](https://github.com/BinomialLLC/basis_universal/wiki/XUASTC-LDR-Specification-v1.0).
 Also see the [ASTC and XUASTC LDR Usage Guide](https://github.com/BinomialLLC/basis_universal/wiki/ASTC-and-XUASTC-LDR-Usage-Guide).